puttym/puttym.github.io/_posts/2021-01-01-vscode-setup.md

 want.
 The changes are automatically saved.

 Both User and Workspace Settings are saved in two different files.
-Both the files have the same name settings.json but are created at different locations.
+Both the files have the same name `settings.json` but are created at different locations.
 Table below summarises the two types of settings.

 ![User and Workspace Settings](/assets/vscode_settings.png)

-## Adding Vertical Rulers
+## Adding vertical rulers

 It’s a good practice to have not more than 80 characters in a line of code.
-But, how do we know whether we are well withing this length or not?
-On can look at the column number, but that’s not practical.
+But, how do we know whether we are well within this limit?
+One can look at the column number, but that’s not practical.
 Instead, we can add a vertical ruler at the 80th column.
 This is how you add it: